WALK DETAILS

 Time: 10:00 to 15:00

-The walk starts at the CRiC centre and proceeds up Great Oak Road and over to Cumbeth stream to the sheepfold.
-Turning west on a rough path the route picks up the Beacons Way as far as Cwm Mawr then descends beside Cwm-gu Brook to a quiet road at a farm called Cwm-gu Fawr.
-The route turns off the road up a track which becomes a faint path across fields, a boggy wood, and a stream to reach a lone house and a former farm settlement at Twyn.
-Then a good track and a quiet road leads down past Gwernvale Farm to the main road and to CRiC.
-Clusters of Scots pines were used as drovers' signposts.
-The walk links clusters of Scots pines that indicate possible droving routes and where they may have spent the night on their epic journeys to seek out the best prices at English markets for their Welsh livestock.
+The walk starts at the CRiC centre and proceeds uphill along Great Oak Road, picking up rocky and uneven tracks leading to Cumbeth Brook.
+It is a continual ascent to a reach a lofty sheepfold.
+Turning west on rough and stony sheep tracks, the route contours to connect with the Beacons Way and an eventual steep descent to Cwm Mawr.
+We will then follow quiet lanes until the route turns off up a farm track.
+This leads to a faint path across fields and through woodland to reach a former farm settlement at Twyn.
+A good track and then a quiet road leads down past Gwernvale Farm to the main road and back to CRiC.
+Clusters of Scots pines were used as drovers' signposts — this walk links clusters of Scots pines and other features that indicate possible droving routes, and where drovers may have spent the night on their epic journeys to seek out the best prices at English markets for their Welsh livestock.

 DIRECTIONS TO START